HazyResearch/EmptyHeaded/README.md

 -----------------
 Make your life easier and use our [Docker images](https://hub.docker.com/r/craberger/emptyheaded/) which are *always* up to date.

-Unfortunately iPython notebooks and Docker containers do not interact easily but you can run python queries just fine in these containers!
-Simply inspect our iPython notebooks in this repository (can view on github) and make corresponding python programs.
-Or checkout our test python scripts in the `test` folder.
+Unfortunately iPython notebooks and Docker containers do not interact easily, but you can run standard python scripts just fine in these containers!

+Two easy ways to get started in a container:
+1. Simply inspect our iPython notebook tutorials in this repository (can view on github) and make the corresponding python programs.
+2. Checkout our python test scripts in the `test` folder, `./test/testAll.sh` kick them it all off.

 Setting up Environment
 -----------------